ben-everly/web/content/article/infinite-scroll-with-tree-structures-in-livewire.md

 ## Why MySQL Trees Are Tricky

-Representing a tree in a relational database is easy enough.
-In our example, the nodes are represented by rows in a `nodes` table.
+Representing a tree in a relational database is relatively straightforward.
+In this example, nodes are stored as rows in a `nodes` table.
 The edges are represented by a (not so) foreign key, `parent_id`, that references another row in the same table.
 You could also represent edges using another table with columns for `parent_node_id` and `child_node_id`, but for our purposes, the former solution is less complex and more efficient.

-A bigger challenge is ordering the nodes correctly so we can paginate the results.
+The bigger challenge lies in ordering the nodes correctly to enable seamless pagination.
 Some databases have support for this process, like Postgres, which offers the `ltree` type, or MongoDb, which natively supports trees.
 If you are starting from scratch, you might want to start there.
 Unfortunately, in my case, the data already existed in MySQL, which as of version 8 does not have support